 Meant to be functional, streamlined buildings were characterized by clean lines and simple surfaces in which the materials themselves—textured stone, shiny aluminum, glossy glass block—were the main decorative elements.
 The two-story station, constructed of reinforced concrete, is faced in buff-colored Wisconsin Lannon fieldstone laid in a random ashlar pattern.

 As a combination depot, the building included passenger and freight functions under one roof; from the exterior, the window configurations indicate how space was arranged.
-At the north end of the depot, the waiting room is denoted by a full height corner window wall that allows ample natural light to flood the space.
+At the north end of the depot, the waiting room – known as the Great Room – is denoted by a full height corner window wall that allows ample natural light to flood the space.
 On the northeast corner, a one-story rounded pavilion projects out from the building, sharply contrasting with the otherwise crisp, rectilinear lines.
 The pavilion, with windows all around, originally housed an outpost of the famous Grier’s restaurant chain; patrons had sweeping views of the busy tracks and the bridge over the river.